-AIDEA, the Alaska Industrial Development and Export Authority, is conducting public, tribal, and agency outreach to evaluate a potential road corridor to the Ambler Mining District in northwest Alaska.
-As part of this evaluation, AIDEA is working to submit a permit application to federal agencies to begin a National Environmental Policy Act (NEPA) Environmental Impact Statement (EIS) and the ANILCA Title XI review process.
+AIDEA, the Alaska Industrial Development and Export Authority, has initiated the Environmental Impact Statement (EIS) process for the Ambler Mining District Industrial Access Project (AMDIAP).
+The project evaluates the potential to develop industrial access into the Ambler mining district in northwest Alaska, which is rich in copper, zinc, lead, and gold resources.
+As part of this evaluation, AIDEA has submitted a permit application to federal agencies to begin a National Environmental Policy Act (NEPA) Environmental Impact Statement (EIS) and the ANILCA Title XI review process.

-The Ambler Mining District is an area with rich mineral resources, including copper, zinc, lead and gold.
-The area has been identified as a high-value resource area for many decades and exploration has occurred in several areas.
-There are currently large exploration projects underway at a number of potential sites, including Arctic, Bornite, Sun, and Smucker.
+The Ambler Mining District has been identified as a high-value resource area for many decades and exploration has occurred in several areas.
+There are currently large exploration projects underway at a number of potential sites, including Arctic, Bornite, Sune, and Smucker.
 A major issue limiting development of these mining prospects is surface transportation to the area to help in mine construction and to transport the mineral products during mine operations.

 The State initiated studies of a possible road to the Ambler Mining District in 2009.
 The Alaska Department of Transportation and Public Facilities (DOT&PF) conducted reconnaissance investigations looking at a number of possible road and railroad routes heading both east and west from the mining district.
 The preliminary studies evaluated the routes based on environmental and engineering criteria, including availability of suitable material sites for construction, presence of endangered species, fish and wildlife habitats, river crossings, federal conservation land restrictions, and other issues.
 The reconnaissance studies identified a potential corridor from the Dalton Highway to the Ambler Mining District crossing through the Gates of the Arctic National Preserve.